 Termites have been able to survive for over 250 million years.
-Because of the highly structured nature of the colonies, termites are able to more efficiently adapt to changing environments.
+The highly structured nature of the colonies allows termites to more efficiently adapt to ever-changing environments.

 Your home is naturally close to termite colonies.
-Foundations are usually built above the water table, and below the frost line, near where termites live.
+Foundations are usually built above the water table, and below the frost line, where termites typically live.

-Termites don't distinguish between the wood in your home and the wood in the forest to feed their nutritional needs.
+Termites don't distinguish between the wood in your home and the wood in the forest to satisfy their nutritional needs.

 Termites can not digest the wood directly.
-The protozoans that live in their guts break down the cellulose into simpler compounds for the termites to absorb.
+The protozoa that live in their gut break down the cellulose into simpler compounds for the termites to absorb.